 WHAT MATERIALS DO YOU WORK WITH?

 We create our jewelry using sterling silver, bronze, and 14k gold.
 All charms, pendants, and rings are made with solid sterling silver, bronze, and 14k gold.
 The sterling silver we use is nickel free.
-We proudly us reclaimed and recycled sterling silver, bronze, and 14k gold.
+We proudly use environmentally friendly reclaimed and recycled sterling silver, bronze, and 14k gold.
 Our chains, connections, and clasps are solid sterling silver, or 14k gold as well.

 ABOUT STERLING SILVER